pytennessee/pytn/marketing_emails/email_kickoff_keynote.md

 We will be having young coders again this year.
 Tickets will be available December 15th at noon and they normally go fast.
 The program will be lead by Brad Montgomery, a masterful python teacher, again this year.
 This free program is open to ages 12-17, and all attendees will receive take home books and a Chromebook.

 ## Personal Note
 I add the #blame_chad because I am sure that I will miss something or communication could be better.
 In light of this, I want to say thank you to those who have made the Python community so friendly and a place to turn to learn.
+It allows me to step out and try to give back.
 Special thanks to Jason Myers for his spirit that he poured into this event.
 I jokingly add #blame_chad because of my imposter syndrome tells me that someone else could do this better.
 Despite this, it is my hope to give back a bit after the Python community has given me a lot.

 Thank you,